Skip to Content

 Free

-In connection with the popular “Yes, KAWAII is Art -EXPRESS YOURSELF-” exhibition at JAPAN HOUSE Los Angeles, join us for an exclusive virtual event on the wild world of color featuring exhibition artist and kawaii pioneer Sebastian Masuda.
-Renowned for his dazzling artworks, Masuda will share how color factors into his artistic process, how it’s a key part of kawaii culture, and how it transcends mere style to become a dynamic language of emotion, identity, and cultural expression.
+In connection with the popular “Yes, KAWAII is Art -EXPRESS YOURSELF-” exhibition at JAPAN HOUSE Los Angeles, we've hosted an exclusive virtual event on the wild world of color featuring exhibition artist and kawaii pioneer Sebastian Masuda.
+Renowned for his dazzling artworks, Masuda shared how color factors into his artistic process, how it’s a key part of kawaii culture, and how it transcends mere style to become a dynamic language of emotion, identity, and cultural expression.

-Masuda’s insights and candid stories will take you on a journey through the rich history of color in Japan, as he blends these timeless sensibilities with his own innovative spin on tradition.
-Viewers will learn how he breathes new life into these elements, forging powerful connections between the past and present in his art, and how bold color palettes can expand creativity and resonate emotionally as well as aesthetically.
+Masuda’s insights and candid stories took viewers on a journey through the rich history of color in Japan, as he blends these timeless sensibilities with his own innovative spin on tradition.
+Viewers also learned how he breathes new life into these elements, forging powerful connections between the past and present in his art, and how bold color palettes can expand creativity and resonate emotionally as well as aesthetically.

-In addition to the artist Masuda, Professor James Meraz from the ArtCenter College of Design will join as a guest speaker.
-With his expertise in Spatial Experience Design and a wealth of experience in cultural exchanges with Japanese art and design institutions, Professor Meraz will lead an illuminating conversation with Masuda about the cultural significance of color in art across cultures and historical eras.
+In addition to the artist Masuda, Professor James Meraz from the ArtCenter College of Design joined as a guest speaker.
+With his expertise in Spatial Experience Design and a wealth of experience in cultural exchanges with Japanese art and design institutions, Professor Meraz lead an illuminating conversation with Masuda about the cultural significance of color in art across cultures and historical eras.

 About the Speakers